NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 **PART 1: END OF CONFLICT CHEAT SHEET** "Let me be Dry"
-- 1.1 What is this?
-- 1.2 Core Principle
-- 1.3 The Journey
-- 1.4 The Five Stages (summary table)
-- 1.5 The Chain (Case → Cause → Effect → Cure → Recovery)
-- 1.6 The Three Consequences (Violated, Concealed, Ignored)
-- 1.7 Why Consequences Not People (Verdict vs Sentence)
-- 1.8 Why This Works
-- 1.9 The Final Test
-- 1.10 The Value Function
-- 1.11 Constraints
-- 1.12 Before You Begin: Locate Yourself

 **PART 2: EVERYTHING NEEDS A CHAIR.** — "Let me be Tender"

-**PART 2: THE FRAMEWORK** "Let me be Practical"
+**PART 3: THE FRAMEWORK** "Let me be Practical"
-- 2.3 Stage 1: MAP
+- 3.1 Stage 1: MAP
-- 2.4 Stage 2: CHECK
+- 3.2 Stage 2: CHECK
-- 2.5 Stage 3: JUDGE
+- 2.3 Stage 3: JUDGE
-- 2.6 Stage 4: DECIDE
+- 2.3 Stage 4: DECIDE
-- 2.7 Stage 5: ACT
+- 2.4 Stage 5: ACT
-- 2.8 Key Clarifications
+- 2.5 Key Clarifications
-- 2.9 Notes
+- 2.6 Notes

-**PART 3: THEORETICAL FOUNDATIONS** "Let me be Smart"
+**PART 4: THEORETICAL FOUNDATIONS** "Let me be Smart"
-- 3.1 The Foundations of MAP (what traditions inform boundary-setting, conflict mapping)
+- 4.1 The Foundations of MAP (what traditions inform boundary-setting, conflict mapping)
-- 3.2 The Foundations of CHECK (epistemology, truth-testing, evidence)
+- 4.2 The Foundations of CHECK (epistemology, truth-testing, evidence)
-- 3.3 The Foundations of JUDGE (ethics, L.E.R / B.U.S / A.C.T, the three consequences)
+- 4.3 The Foundations of JUDGE (ethics, L.E.R / B.U.S / A.C.T, the three consequences)
-- 3.4 The Foundations of DECIDE (decision theory, the Mirror Check, Golden Rule)
+- 4.4 The Foundations of DECIDE (decision theory, the Mirror Check, Golden Rule)
-- 3.5 The Foundations of ACT (implementation, change theory, power)
+- 4.5 The Foundations of ACT (implementation, change theory, power)

-**PART 4: STRESS TESTING** "Let me be Brutal"
+**PART 5: STRESS TESTING** "Let me be Brutal"
-- 4.1 Why Break What You Just Built
+- 5.1 Why Break What You Just Built
-- 4.2 Three Scales
+- 5.2 Three Scales

 Inside (the war in you)